clintmod/macprefs/README.md

 ### Getting started

-- Fork and clone then cd to this git repo
+- Fork and clone then cd to this git repository
 - Run `pip install -r requirements.txt`

 ### Running the tests